Metalforming

 Not a quote.

 Tell us about the dies you're running, the press you're replacing, and where production demand is heading.
-We'll ask the right questions and figure out what actually fits — no pressure, no pitch, no agenda other than fit.
+We'll ask the right questions and figure out what actually fits.
+No pressure, no pitch, no agenda other than fit.